-You can also apply settings in bulk by selecting multiple posts, pages, or custom post types from the “View All” screen and selecting “Bulk Edit”, like in the screenshot below.
+You can also apply settings in bulk by selecting multiple posts, pages, or custom post types from the list table in the admin.

 If you check the box for Merge Changes, your new settings will be merged into the existing settings for each post.